Asymptotics of cut distributions and robust modular inference using Posterior Bootstrap: Posterior Bootstrap for Modular inference

 \subsection{Incorporating prior information}

-Even though the choice of hyperparameters $w_0$ and $v_0$ does not affect the first order asymptotic approximation expressed in Theorems \ref{thm:independent} and \ref{thm:dependent}, it plays a role in calibrating the impact of the priors.
-We propose to follow the strategy developed by \cite{pompe2021introducing} for one-stage Posterior Bootstrap, guided by Edgeworth expansions.
-If the priors on $\theta_1$ and $\theta_2$ factorize, we propose setting $w_0$ and $v_0$ as follows:
+Even though the choice of hyperparameters $w_0$ and $v_0$ does not affect the first-order asymptotic approximation in \cref{thm:dependent}, it plays a role in calibrating the impact of the priors.
+By default, $w_0$ and $v_0$ can be set to 1 in analogy with MAP estimators.
+We can also set $w_0$ and $v_0$ as in \citet{pompe2021introducing}, with the aim of calibrating the impact of the prior on the second-order Edgeworth expansions for $(\tilde{\theta}_1, \tilde{\theta}_2)$ generated by PBMI.
+This leads to setting